Health System and Hospital

 • Dementia intervention team

-• Night shelters
+• Night accommodation

 • Meals on wheels